 - Cracked shingles

 - Missing granules

 Any of the above signs of damage should be looked at as soon as possible, preferably by a professional roofing contractor in Montgomery County who can safely make the necessary repairs.

-- Get a Professional Roof Inspection
+- Get a Free Virtual Estimate and Virtual Roof Inspection

-Wondering why you should pay for a roof inspection Montgomery County when you have our roof maintenance checklist right in front of you?
+Wondering why you should pay for a roof inspection in Montgomery County when you have our roof maintenance checklist right in front of you?
 An inspector will be able to spot potential problems you might’ve missed, as well as provide you with invaluable tips for maintaining your roof.
 They’ll also give you a rough idea of how many more years it will last.
 Most roofers recommend inspections every two years, but an inspection once a year will increase your chances of finding potential issues before they become costly repairs.

 - Look for Leaks in Your Attic & Ceilings